abara15/abara15/README.md

 # Intro
 Hey everyone 👋

 My name is Anthony Barakat.
 I'm a Development Operations Engineer based in Sydney, AU.
-I work in Azure DevOps assisting in the development and support of CI/CD processes and pipelines for all infrastructure-related components in my organisation.
+I specialise in enhancing deployment efficiency and automating infrastructure processes within my organisation.

-I am proficient in JavaScript, Python, React.js, Node.js, Sass, C, and Terraform.
+I am proficient in Python, JavaScript, SQL, Node.js, C, Terraform, and Azure, with a strong foundation in web development using React and modern frameworks.
+I am passionate about driving continuous improvement and innovation in development and release cycles, ensuring seamless and secure infrastructure releases.

+Outside of my job, I do some coding projects on the side - some for me and some for my friends.
+I always strive to learn more and keep up to date with the newest technologies, and keeping my brain active by expanding my knowledge base with new information.
+My interests are not only in coding, but I love learning about history and theology as well!
+I am particularly interested in Eastern Christian studies and Oriental languages.
+I am also a sports and film buff 🎥🏈📖

 If you're interested in reaching out or learning a bit more about me, check my socials above or my portfolio [here](https://abara15.github.io)!

 # Top Repos